jrdnh/jrdnh.github.io/content/posts/create-a-multifamily-financial-model-in-python.md

 #     21358    0.030    0.000    0.049    0.000 /.../dateutil/relativedelta.py:231(_fix)
 #     24598    0.030    0.000    0.613    0.000 /.../models.py:105(periods)
 ```
-Most of the time is spent creating, multiplying, and adding `dateutil.relativedelta.relativedelta` objects inside the body of `FixedIntervalSeries.periods`. `FixedIntervalSeries.periods` is called almost 25,000 times (see last line).
+Most of the time is spent creating, multiplying, and adding `dateutil.relativedelta.relativedelta` objects inside the body of `FixedIntervalSeries.periods`. `FixedIntervalSeries.periods` is called almost 25,000 times (see last line or results table).